OleksandrDemkiv/WaterBottleReminder/README.md

 ## Menu mode

 - Press *two buttons* together to enter it.
-- The options are: Timer setup,  Do not disturb,  Change song,  Change color.
+- The options are: Timer setup,  Do not disturb,  Change color.
 - To navigate: use *blue button* to go to next option, or use *red button* to choose an option.
 - To exit press *two buttons* at the same time.